Axis Bank Ltd (NSE: AXISBANK) Q4 2026 Earnings Call dated Apr. 25, 2026

 Amitabh Chaudhry — Managing Director and Chief Executive Officer

-NTP product per customer has improved by 24% year on year due to better quality acquisitions.
-Our existing TO bank engine has continued to strengthen with our ETB salary book growing 18% year on year underscoring steady improvement in corporate salary segment with higher wallet share and customer lifetime value.
-Burgundy continues to be our driver of premaritization with assets under management up 14% year on year.
-The strength and consistency of our proposition was reaffirmed with Burgundy Private being named India’s Best for Next Gen at the Euromoney Global Private Banking Awards 2025 for the third year in a row on profitability, we focused on structurally improving the quality of earnings through consistent and sustainable delivery supported by ongoing improvements in operating efficiency.
+Our Existing to Bank engine has continued to strengthen with our ETB salary book growing 18% year-on-year underscoring steady improvement in corporate salary segment with higher wallet share and customer lifetime value.
+Burgundy continues to be our driver of premaritization with assets under management up 14% year-on-year.
+The strength and consistency of our proposition was reaffirmed with Burgundy Private being named India’s Best for Next Gen at the Euromoney Global Private Banking Awards 2025 for the third year in a row.
+On profitability, we focused on structurally improving the quality of earnings through consistent and sustainable delivery supported by ongoing improvements in operating efficiency.

-Our cost to assets declined to 2.28% down 18 basis points year on year through improvement in operational productivity.
-While we added 400 branches during the year, our total workforce declined by 3% year on year driven by technology led efficiency gains at both employee and branch levels.
-Our consolidated quarter four financial year 26 ROE was 1.64% and ROE was 15.15%.
+Our cost to assets declined to 2.28%, down 18 basis points year-on-year through improvement in operational productivity, while we added 400 branches during the year, our total workforce declined by 3% year-on-year driven by technology-led efficiency gains at both employee and branch levels.
+Our consolidated quarter four financial year ’26 ROA was 1.64% and ROE was 15.15%.
+On sustainability, we stayed focused on quality, balance sheet resilience, building future-ready technology platforms, and investing in people and capabilities to deliver sustainable outcomes at scale.
+Our GNPA was at 1.23%, declining 17 basis points quarter-on-quarter and 5 basis points year-on-year, while the net credit cost was at 0.37%, down 13 basis points year-on-year and 39 basis points quarter-on-quarter.

 Puneet Sharma — Chief Financial Officer